csswizardry/csswizardry.github.com/_posts/2017-05-10-writing-tidy-code.md

 ## What Is Tidy Code?

-Naturally this is very subjective, but to my mind tidy code is code that—separately to its function—is well documented, formatted, and presented.
+Naturally this is very subjective, but to my mind tidy code is code that — separately to its function — is well documented, formatted, and presented.
 It’s more about cosmetics than it is about quality.
 So I guess herein lies a warning: **bad code can still look tidy!**